-Major Program of Studies at FSU: 47 hours
+Major Program of Studies at FSU (54 hours)

 Electives (18 hours)

-12 hours of additional electives from the Department of Scientific Computing or other appropriate department.
+9 hours of additional electives from the Department of Scientific Computing or other appropriate department at the 3000/4000 level or from approved list.
 Students should consult the academic advisor regarding the selection of electives.

 Students must demonstrate the ability to orally transmit ideas and information clearly.
 This requirement may be met with an approved college-level course.